aws-samples/amazon-mq-workshop/labs/lab-10.md

 At the end of this lab, in the **References** section, you can see a list of additional tools that you can use to do Performance Testing with AmazonMQ.

 As you have learnt in the previous labs, AmazonMQ supports a variety of features.
 Point-To-Point queues, Publish/Subscribe topics, Network of Brokers.
-In addition it also supports Transacted sessions, Message Groups, Prefetch buffers, to name a few.
+In addition, it also supports Transacted sessions, Message Groups, Prefetch buffers, to name a few.
 One of the most important tuning parameters in AmazonMQ is ```concurrentStoreAndDispatchQueues``` queues and ```concurrentStoreAndDispatchTopics``` for topics.

 ## Concurrent Store and Dispatch